Sylber: Syllabic Embedding Representation of Speech from Raw Audio: Abstract

 \section{Abstract}

 \blfootnote{\enspace\enspace\enspace Correspondence to: Cheol Jun Cho \texttt{<cheoljun@berkeley.edu>}, Gopala K. Anumanchipalli \texttt{<gopala@berkeley.edu>}}

-Syllables are compositional units of spoken language that play a crucial role in human speech perception and production.
-However, current neural speech representations lack structure, resulting in dense token sequences that are costly to process.
-To bridge this gap, we propose a new model, \ours, that produces speech representations with clean and robust syllabic structure.
-Specifically, we propose a self-supervised model that regresses features on syllabic segments distilled from a teacher model which is an exponential moving average of the model in training.
-This results in a highly structured representation of speech features, offering three key benefits: 1) a fast, linear-time syllable segmentation algorithm, 2) efficient syllabic tokenization with an average of 4.27 tokens per second, and 3) syllabic units better suited for lexical and syntactic understanding.
-We also train token-to-speech generative models with our syllabic units and show that fully intelligible speech can be reconstructed from these tokens.
-Lastly, we observe that categorical perception, a linguistic phenomenon of speech perception, emerges naturally in our model, making the embedding space more categorical and sparse than previous self-supervised learning approaches.
-Together, we present a novel self-supervised approach for representing speech as syllables, with significant potential for efficient speech tokenization and spoken language modeling.
+Syllables are compositional units of spoken language that efficiently structure human speech perception and production.
+However, current neural speech representations lack such structure, resulting in dense token sequences that are costly to process.
+To bridge this gap, we propose a new model, Sylber, that produces speech representations with clean and robust syllabic structure.
+Specifically, we propose a self-supervised learning (SSL) framework that bootstraps syllabic embeddings by distilling from its own initial unsupervised syllabic segmentation.
+This results in a highly structured representation of speech features, offering three key benefits: 1) a fast, linear-time syllable segmentation algorithm, 2) efficient syllabic tokenization with an average of 4.27 tokens per second, and 3) novel phonological units suited for efficient spoken language modeling.
+Our proposed segmentation method is highly robust and generalizes to out-of-domain data and unseen languages without any tuning.
+By training token-to-speech generative models, fully intelligible speech can be reconstructed from Sylber tokens with a significantly lower bitrate than baseline SSL tokens.
+This suggests that our model effectively compresses speech into a compact sequence of tokens with minimal information loss.
+Lastly, we demonstrate that categorical perception—a linguistic phenomenon in speech perception—emerges naturally in Sylber, making the embedding space more categorical and sparse than previous speech features and thus supporting the high efficiency of our tokenization.
+Together, we present a novel SSL approach for representing speech as syllables, with significant potential for efficient speech tokenization and spoken language modeling.